Helping in Knole's garden

 Do you have an interest in plants?
 Do you enjoy being part of a small team working in the great outdoors?
 There are lots of different ways you can help in the garden at Knole.
 The garden is a private space for Lord Sackville and his family, except on Tuesdays when it is open to the public.

-The day begins with one or two people getting everything ready for the day, spending a privileged hour in the silence of the garden before visitors arrive.
-Then, at 11am, the Orangery doors are opened and the volunteer team is on-hand to give out maps, offer directions and answer our visitors' questions.
+The day begins with the team getting everything ready for the day, spending a privileged hour in the silence of the garden before visitors arrive.
+At 11am the Orangery doors are opened and the volunteer team is on-hand to give out maps, offer directions and answer our visitors' questions.

-During the day, some volunteers lead walks around the garden and the wilderness area, explaining the history and pointing out plants and other sights.
+During the day, some volunteers lead walks around the garden, explaining the history and pointing out plants and other sights.
 Others simply walk around the garden in pairs to greet visitors and answer their questions.
 This is a very social way to volunteer, with ample chances to talk to visitors and other volunteers throughout the day.